-When a business has data collection solutions that help create accurate representations of current operations and projections for future activities, this information is valuable to consumers who want to make smart decisions.
-In some cases, brands may have to teach the public why a business's plan is the greenest choice by sharing accurate data.
+When a business has mobile barcoding solutions that help create accurate representations of current operations and projections for future activities, this information is valuable to consumers who want to make smart decisions.
+In some cases, brands may have to teach the public why a business’s plan is the greenest choice by sharing accurate data.

 3. What are Partners Doing?